COMP3170-25s1/comp3170-assignment1-framework/README.md

 For help picking colours that go well together, using existing colour palettes found online can be a good place to start.
 [Color Hunt](https://colorhunt.co/) and [Coolor](https://coolors.co/) are both useful places to find palettes others have made.
 Alternatively, you use [Canva's Color Wheel](https://www.canva.com/colors/color-wheel/) to find colours that compliment one another and build your own palettes.

 ### Digital drawings
 You may wish to use digital tools to create your drawings for documentation, and also to help you figure things out.
 We strongly recommend [Virtual Graph Paper](https://virtual-graph-paper.com/).
 Cam uses it in his lectures!
+[Geogrebra](https://www.geogebra.org/) is also a useful tool for linear algebra calculations and diagrams.